Validation

 Using Rule Classes

 Rules are stored within simple, namespaced classes.
-They can be stored any location you would like, as long as the autoloader can find it.
+They can be stored in any location you would like, as long as the autoloader can find it.
 These files are called RuleSets.

 Adding a RuleSet